-- (A) In the remote control stations for main engines or controllable pitch propellers alarm devices which operate in the event of failure of the remote control devices for main engines or controllable pitch propellers are to be provided. - (B) In the event of failure of the remote control devices for main engines or controllable pitch propellers, the main engines are to be possible to control locally. - (C) In the event of failure of the remote control devices for main engines or controllable pitch propellers, the preset speed and direction of the propeller thrust are to be maintained until the control is in operation at the main control station or the local control station, unless this is considered impracticable by the Society. - (D) In the event of failure of the remote control devices for main engines or controllable pitch propellers, the transfer of control to the main control station or the local control station is to be possible by a simple operation. - (E) Remote control stations for main engines or controllable pitch propellers are to be provided with independent emergency stopping devices for the main engines, which are effective in the event of failure of the remote control devices for main engines or controllable pitch propellers. - (4) Remote starting of main diesel engines - Starting by means of remote control devices for main engines or controllable pitch propellers is to comply with the following: - (A) The number of starting of main engines is to satisfy the number specified in Pt 5, Ch 6, 1101. - (B) The remote control devices for main engines or controllable pitch propellers arranged to automatically start are to be so designed that the number of automatic consecutive attempts which fail to produce a start is limited to three times.
-In the event of failure of starting, a visual and audible alarm is to be issued at the relevant control station and the main control station or monitoring station for the main engines. - (C) Where compressed air is used for starting of the main engines, alarm devices to indicate the low starting air pressure are to be provided at the remote control station and the monitoring station for the main engines. - (D) The low starting air pressure mentioned in (C) for the operation of alarm devices is to be set at a level to permit further main engines starting operations.
+- (A) The number of starting of main propulsion machinery is to satisfy the number specified in Pt 5, Ch 6, 1101. - (B) The remote control devices for main propulsion machinery arranged to automatically start are to be so designed that the number of automatic consecutive attempts which fail to produce a start is limited to three times.
+In the event of failure of starting, a visual and audible alarm is to be issued at the relevant control station and the main control station or monitoring station for the main propulsion machinery. - (C) Where compressed air is used for starting of the main propulsion machinery, alarm devices to indicate the low starting air pressure are to be provided at the remote control station and the monitoring station for the main propulsion machinery. - (D) The low starting air pressure mentioned in (C) for the operation of alarm devices is to be set at a level to permit further main propulsion machinery starting operations.

-3. Bridge control devices
+3. Bridge control devices (2025)